 Malyovitsa Peak, Rila National Park, Places to visit in Bulgaria by Stelian Kasabov

 Although Rila Mountains are the most impressive and highest in the country, Pirin Mountains are considered the most beautiful ones.
 It is also one of only two natural places in Bulgaria that were inscribed on the UNESCO World Heritage List.

-They offers hundreds of lakes and canyons, countless beautiful peaks and an unlimited number of stunning views and scenery.
+They offer hundreds of lakes and canyons, countless beautiful peaks and an unlimited number of stunning views and scenery.
 Pirin is very popular due to countless hiking opportunities.

-Konaraevo summit and Perleshki lakes in northern Pirin mountain, Bulgaria by Deyan Vasilev
+Konaraevo summit and Perleshki lakes in northern Pirin mountain, Places to visit in Bulgaria by Deyan Vasilev

 16. Srebarna Nature Reserve

 Srebarna Nature Reserve is an area of a freshwater lake and its surroundings which is adjacent to the Danube River.
 It covers an area of over 6 square kilometres and is home to almost 100 species of water birds, including some rare or endangered.

 Every winter is also a temporary home to about 80 other migrating species of birds.
 Among the most interesting species include Dalmatian pelican, great egret, night heron, heron pink, glossy ibis and Eurasian Spoonbill.
 Nature Reserve has been inscribed on UNESCO World Heritage List since 1983 as another one from only two UNESCO natural sites.

 Srebarna Nature Reserve, Places to visit in Bulgaria by Mincov